The Pontiac Bandit Returns: Plot

 Posing as a Santa, Jake (Andy Samberg) manages to catch Doug Judy (Craig Robinson) with the help of Rosa (Stephanie Beatriz).
 However, Doug Judy seeks special treatment as he possesses information regarding the ringleader behind the Giggle Pig ring, Tito Ruiz.
 Despite Jake's skepticism, Holt (Andre Braugher) and Rosa accept his offer.

 Judy demands special treatment such as getting an expensive hotel room, meal, and Rosa being nice to him.
 Jake becomes paranoid at every opportunity, sensing Judy could escape, but Judy shrugs it off.
 Jake, Rosa, and Judy arrive at Tito's sting, where they prove their loyalty by having Jake break into a car.
-After meeting Tito, they raid the sting with operatives.
-Jake catches Judy before escaping, but is forced to let him go when Tito is fleeing.
+After meeting Tito, they raid the Giggle Pig warehouse with operatives.
+Jake catches Judy as he attempts to escape, but is forced to let him go when he sees Tito is fleeing.
 Jake catches Tito, but Judy escapes.
 Boyle (Joe Lo Truglio) shows Gina (Chelsea Peretti) a Christmas gift that his father intended to give her mother.
 They open the gift and find out it is a digital scale.
 Later, while dining with their parents, they find out their parents are planning to move in together.
 Afterward, Boyle and Gina decide to work together on dismantling their relationship.

 Meanwhile, Holt (Andre Braugher) invites everyone to a Christmas celebration, but maintains a strict "no gift" policy.
 Nevertheless, Amy (Melissa Fumero) creates a collage focused on Holt's cases and accomplishments.
-However, while investigating, she finds out that one of his cases involving an arsonist may end up as a mistake, as the arsonist could be innocent.
-Still, Amy reports the mistake to Holt.
-Holt then explains to her that he does not accept gifts because he does not like bootlickers and asks her to help him investigate the case.
+However, while investigating, she finds out that one of his cases involving an arsonist may end up as a mistake, as the arsonist could be innocent of several of the fires they were charged with.
+Despite trepidations, Amy reports the mistake to Holt.
+Holt then explains to her that he does not accept gifts because he does not like bootlickers, but having a mistake like this pointed is the opposite of that, and asks her to help him investigate the case.